 - Although they are very accurate, they are not as good as lasers because clouds or trees can always interfere with the satellites.

-- Most GPS devices come with preloaded courses, but sometimes you will have to connect your device to a computer in order to obtain updates and newly added courses.
+- Most devices come with preloaded courses, but sometimes you will have to connect your device to a computer in order to obtain updates and newly added courses.

 - The battery doesn’t last too long and you will have to charge it multiple times during a golf game.

 - The main advantage of using a laser rangefinder is its accuracy that can come as close as half a yard, which will give you the precise measurement to the flag, wherever it is located on the green, ensuring a rapid lowering of your handicap.